westyvi/Navigation-and-Target-Tracking/P1_KalmanFilter/readme.md

 For both cases, the error between the two clock times is estimated using a linear kalman filters.
 This is done for three process uncertainties, and the results are plotted to compare kalman filter performance with differing process noise estimates.

-This repository contains my P1.m file, with the problem solved in matlab and Aabhash Bandari's P1.py file which solves the problem in Python.
-All that is necessary to view the results of either is clone this repository and run one of these two scripts in its respective environment.
+This repository contains my P1.m file, with the problem solved in matlab.
+All that is necessary to view the results is clone this repository and run one the Project1.m script in MATLAB.